skanehira/tson/README.md

 # tson
-`tson` is JSON viewer written in Go.
+`tson` is JSON viewer and editor written in Go.
 This tool displays JSON as a tree and you can search and edit key or values.

 ![](https://i.imgur.com/tBGLEsT.gif)